lukbor2/myfitapp/README.txt

 - Implement the device-detail view and update url.py
 - Implement the activty-detail view and update url.py
 - In activity_list.html work on the chart (there is a starting point and use Bootstrap Dashboard example)
-- Find a way for the user to define a default folder where the logs are stored and a way to change it.